 Of course, if you did enough killing, you might make the job of computer executive so unattractive that companies had to pay more and more for ever-less-capable executives.
 But that’s one difference between the computer business and the terrorism business.
 Terrorists aren’t in it for the money to begin with.
 They have less tangible incentives — and some of these may be strengthened by targeted killings.

 I thought this comment, from former senator Gary Hart, was particularly good.

 As a veteran of the Senate Select Committee to Investigate the Intelligence Services of the U.S. (so-called Church committee), we discovered at least five official plots to assassinate foreign leaders, including Fidel Castro with almost demented insistence.
 None of them worked, though the Diem brothers in Vietnam and Salvador Allende in Chile might argue otherwise.
 In no case did it work out well for the U.S. or its policy.
 Indeed, once exposed, as these things inevitably are, the ideals underlying our Constitution and the nation’s prestige suffered incalculable damage.
 The issue is principle versus expediency.
 Principle always suffers when expediency becomes the rule.
 We simply cannot continue to sacrifice principle to fear.

 EDITED TO ADD (4/22): The Church Commmittee’s report on foreign assassination plots.

 EDITED TO ADD (5/13): Stratfor blog since 2004, and in my monthly newsletter since 1998.
-I'm a fellow and lecturer at Harvard's Kennedy School and a board member of EFF.
-This personal website expresses the opinions of neither of those organizations.
+I'm a fellow and lecturer at Harvard's Kennedy School, a board member of EFF, and the Chief of Security Architecture at Inrupt, Inc. This personal website expresses the opinions of none of those organizations.